 Flip flops or similar slippers are very useful when walking around the wellness.
 Generally, they are requested actually.
 The hotels often provide slippers, but those are made of fabric – much less pleasant to wear.

 A bikini or a swimsuit is self-explanatory, right?
 Anyways, although you might not be required to wear it for a spa procedure, it is needed when going to a pool.

-If you plan to go to a restaurant for a dinner or to a bar, or even an afternoon tea, you probably need some kind of an outfit with you as well.
+If you plan to go to a restaurant for dinner or to a bar, or even an afternoon tea, you probably need some kind of an outfit with you as well.
 We mostly go to restaurants that allow jeans and a sweater, but if you plan to check out a fancier place, make sure that they don’t have a dress code.
 Or pack accordingly.

 As a precaution, I tend to pack small towels with me when packing for a spa weekend.
 Travel towels take up little space, so it’s not really a problem.
-But if the towels provided by the wellness are not good – or if there are no altogether – at least we don’t have to use the bathroom ones.
+But if the towels provided by the wellness are not good – or if there are none altogether – at least we don’t have to use the bathroom ones.

 We added a bottle of wine and some snacks to our “what to pack for a spa weekend” list, haha.
 It was nice to enjoy them on our balcony!